Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Detailed setup and proof of the main theorem

 which is a smooth manifold with boundary.
 Similarly to the above definitions, we can define Sobolev spaces (including semiclassical versions of these) with supported/extendible character at the boundary.

-Suppose $g$ is a Lorentzian b-metric such that for some smooth Lorentzian b-metric $g'$, we have $g-g'\in\Hb^{\infty,r}(\Omega,S^2\Tb^*\ol M)$ for some $r>0$.\footnote{By the discussion of b-Sobolev spaces above, this condition on $g$ is invariant, i.e.\ independent of the specific choice of the boundary defining function $e^{-t_*}$ of the spacetime at future infinity.} Changing $g'$ so as to make it invariant under time translations does not affect this condition, so let us assume $g'$ is $t_*$-invariant.
+Suppose $g$ is a Lorentzian b-metric such that for some smooth Lorentzian b-metric $g'$, we have $g-g'\in\Hb^{\infty,r}(\Omega,S^2\Tb^*\ol M)$ for some $r>0$.
+(By the discussion of b-Sobolev spaces above, this condition on $g$ is invariant, i.e.\ independent of the specific choice of the boundary defining function $e^{-t_*}$ of the spacetime at future infinity.)
+Changing $g'$ so as to make it invariant under time translations does not affect this condition, since the difference between $g'$ and the metric obtained from $g'$ by replacing the metric coefficients (which are smooth on $\ol M$) by their values at $\tau=0$ lies in $\tau\CI(\Omega,S^2\Tb^*\ol M)\subset\Hb^{\infty,1}(\Omega,S^2\Tb^*\ol M)$; thus, let us assume $g'$ is $t_*$-invariant, i.e.\ its coefficients are independent of $t_*$ (equivalently, $\tau$).
 We will consider the wave operator $\Box_g$ acting on sections of the bundle $\cT_k$ of covariant tensors of rank $k$ over $\Omega$.
-We assume that $g'$ and $g_0$ are close (in the $C^k$ sense for sufficiently high $k$),\footnote{In other words, the metric $g$ is exponentially approaching a stationary metric close to the Schwarzschild-de Sitter metric, so for instance perturbations (within this setting) of Kerr-de Sitter spaces are allowed.} so that the dynamical and geometric structure of $g$ is close to that of $g_0$:\footnote{See \cite[\S{3}]{HintzVasySemilinear} and \cite[\S{5}]{HintzVasyQuasilinearKdS} for details.} Most importantly, the nature of the trapping for $g'$ (and thus for $g$) is still normally hyperbolic,\footnote{We will show the $r$-normal hyperbolicity for every $r$ of the trapping for Schwarzschild-de Sitter in all spacetime dimensions below, and $r$-normal hyperbolicity (for large, but finite $r$) is structurally stable under perturbations of the metric, see Dyatlov~\cite{DyatlovResonanceProjectors} and Hirsch, Shub and Pugh \cite{HirschShubPughInvariantManifolds}.} and the subprincipal operator (see Section~\ref{SubsecInvariantSubprincipal}) of $\Box_g$ at the trapped set, while not necessarily having the nilpotent structure alluded to in the introduction and explained in Section~\ref{SubsecSDS}, has small imaginary part relative to (the symbol of) a pseudodifferential inner product on $\cT_k$.
+We assume that $g'$ and $g_0$ are close (in the $C^k$ sense for sufficiently large $k$), so that the dynamical and geometric structure of $g$ is close to that of $g_0$ (see \cite[\S{3}]{HintzVasySemilinear} and \cite[\S{5}]{HintzVasyQuasilinearKdS} for details); in other words, the metric $g$ is exponentially approaching a stationary metric close to the Schwarzschild-de Sitter metric, so for instance perturbations (within this setting) of Kerr-de Sitter spaces are allowed.
+Most importantly, we require that the nature of the trapping for $g'$ (and thus for $g$) still be normally hyperbolic, and the subprincipal operator (see \S\ref{SubsecInvariantSubprincipal}) of $\Box_g$ at the trapped set, while not necessarily having the nilpotent structure alluded to in the introduction and explained in \S\ref{SubsecSDS}, have small imaginary part relative to (the symbol of) a pseudodifferential inner product on $\cT_k$.
+We point out that we will show the $r$-normal hyperbolicity for every $r$ of the trapping for Schwarzschild-de Sitter space in all spacetime dimensions below, and $r$-normal hyperbolicity (for large, but finite $r$) is structurally stable under perturbations of the metric, see Dyatlov~\cite{DyatlovResonanceProjectors} and Hirsch, Shub and Pugh \cite{HirschShubPughInvariantManifolds}.
 We then have:

 \begin{thm} In the above notation, if $g'$ is sufficiently close to the Schwarzschild-de Sitter metric $g_0$, then there exist $s_0\in\R$ and $\delta>0$ as well as a finite set $\{\sigma_j\colon j=1,\ldots,N\}\subset\C$, $\Im\sigma_j>-\delta$, integers $m_j\geq 1$ and $d_j\geq 1$, and smooth functions $a_{jm\ell}\in\CI(\pa_\infty\Omega)$, $1\leq j\leq N$, $0\leq m\leq m_j-1$, $1\leq\ell\leq d_j$, such that the following holds: The equation